 Ultimately, the diversity of 'personas' represented in groups of people on the move throughout the region does not necessarily mean that each person may benefit from each option.
 The enduring issue of the 'digital divide' is closely linked to age, gender, and income.
 The choice of payment instruments and participating partners and service providers will or will not address the needs of people according to the route selected.
-The flexibility of the delivery mechanism will affect the extent to which transfer values can or cannot be adapted to differing vulnerabilities.
-From a higher-level perspective, the preferences and choices of both humanitarian organizations and people on the move are largely based on experience, creating limitations in knowledge or biases simply because a new approach or tool has never been tried or tested by the stakeholders.
-However, this research overwhelmingly indicates that it is both technologically and financially possible to implement a route-based approach from the perspective of payment delivery.

-NB: Report forthcoming and was not yet available at the time of writing.
+120 NB: Report forthcoming and was not yet available at the time of writing.